Oh, where even the substitute hosts have more fun than a substitute host deserves to have.

 I've done that for a couple of things, like some wildlife thing at a local museum.

-Uh the people are somebody else saw it in the IMAX.
+Somebody else saw it in the IMAX.

-Well, let me see how that works out for everybody.
+Let me see how that works out for everybody.

-Oh my.
+Oh, my.

-Oh my.
+Oh, my.

 Well, I've done it now, haven't I?

-And but a slim half hour of that remains, and then the week is done, and uh into the weekend we go, and Rush returns on Monday.
+And then the week is done, and into the weekend we go, and Rush returns on Monday.

-I know I join a fellow fill-in host and yesterday's fill-in host, Mark Stein in thanking Rush for the opportunity to be here and thanking you for your accommodating us.
+I know I join a fellow fill-in host and yesterday's fill-in host, Mark Stein, in thanking Rush for the opportunity to be here and thanking you for your accommodating us.

 All right.

-Um since the Star Trek floodgates are open and I've got to ask somebody about the whole IMAX thing, I am going to balance out this this unfettered dorkery with some actual news stories from the day and just sort of go back and forth and back and forth, whatever anybody wants to call them out, they may.
+Since the Star Trek floodgates are open and I've got to ask somebody about the whole IMAX thing, I am going to balance out this unfettered dorkery with some actual news stories from the day and just sort of go back and forth and back and forth.

-So what does Defense Secretary Robert Gates think about the um the flyover, the Air Force One photo shoot that scared the living daylights out of the city of New York a few weeks back?
+So what does Defense Secretary Robert Gates think about the flyover, the Air Force One photo shoot that scared the living daylights out of the city of New York a few weeks back?

-Well, the Secretary of Defense, Robert Gates, has ordered a review of notification procedures for high visibility training events, such as the Air Force One photo shoot that flew over the Manhattan skyline last month.
+Well, the Secretary of Defense, Robert Gates, has ordered a review of notification procedures for high-visibility training events, such as the Air Force One photo shoot that flew over the Manhattan skyline last month, striking fear into the hearts of New Yorkers.

-Now let's pardon right now.
+Now, let's pardon right now.

 Let's pause right now.